Adrianites/UnrealAssetBot/README.md

 # Unreal Assets Bot

-## This is a discord bot that was created to track the "Free for the Month" assets on the Epic Marketplace
+## This is a discord bot that was created to track the "Free for the Month" assets on the Epic Marketplace.

-### *For this bot you will need a chromedriver for it to access the website*
+### *For this bot you will need a chromedriver for it to access the website.*

 ---